JonDDowns/blog_markdowns/isPalindrome.md

 of gathering some test cases made us think about the things that make this ‘easy’ task hard: capitalization, spaces, punctuation, and empty strings to name a few.
-I will confess, my first version of this function would have failed on the of the 4 pitfalls I just mentioned.
+I will confess, my first version of this function would have failed on 3 out of the 4 pitfalls I just mentioned.
 I’m glad I finally took the time to step back and write good tests!

 <br />